codi639/mikrotik-automation/README.md

 # MikroTik Automation Scripts

-This repository contains automation scripts for managing MikroTik routers, specifically focusing on bandwidth configuration, SNMP settings.
+This repository contains a script for managing MikroTik routers, specifically focusing on posting scripts and SNMP configurations.

 ## Features